Mothers' Milk Bank Fund

 Bronson opened the Bronson Mothers’ Milk Bank in 2006, to collect, screen, process, store and distribute donated human milk.
 All milk that comes into the milk bank is pasteurized to kill any bacteria and viruses.
 Bronson has achieved 100% human milk feedings for all premature babies in the NICU and also distributes milk to other hospitals in need.

-The fund, may provide financial support for the following types of activities: purchase of mother's milk from other milk banks; purchase of mother's milk from local sources; purchase of equipment and related supplies needed to process and store mother's milk; reimbursement of costs associated with these activities, e.g., research expenses, mileage allowances, etc.; and other costs as agreed upon by the NICU and Foundation management.Learn more about Bronson's Mothers' Milk Bank.
+This fund, may provide financial support for the following types of activities: education, purchase of equipment and related supplies needed to process and store mother's milk; reimbursement of costs associated with these activities, e.g., research expenses, mileage allowances, etc.; and other costs as agreed upon by the Bronson Health Foundation management team.

 Bronson Mothers’ Milk Bank is the only Human Milk Banking Association of North America (HMBANA) accredited milk bank in the state of Michigan and one of only 23 in the entire United States.